Originally published: September 2022

 - Save your meal plan to use again.
 Once you have a few weeks of meal plans ready, you can use them in rotation or look back at them for ideas for future weeks.

-- If you can, make time to bake from scratch.
-Having healthy snacks on hand, such as wholegrain muffins, bannock or granola makes it easy to put a lunch together.
+- Teach your teen how to bake from scratch.
+Having prepared snacks on hand, such as wholegrain muffins, bannock or granola makes it easy to put a lunch together.
 Freezing large batches of baking can provide grab-and-go snacks for a few months at time.
+Teens can help choose and bake recipes that they will enjoy.
 For recipe ideas go to Inspiring Healthy Eating.

-- Wash and cut fresh vegetables and fruit ahead of time.
-Having ready-to-eat produce on hand helps bring lunches together quickly.
+- Get your teen to help prep fresh vegetables and fruit ahead of time.
+Having ready-to-eat produce on hand makes it easy for teens grab food when putting their lunch together on their own.

-Using your meal plan to build your grocery list helps ensure that you don’t forget anything you need and are less likely to buy things impulsively.
+Talk with your teen about how using a meal plan to build your grocery list ensures you don’t forget what you need and makes you less likely to buy things impulsively.

-- Shop the sales.
-Check out flyers, coupons and apps, then plan for lunches based on items that are priced well.
+- Shop the sales together.
+Ask your teen to help you use flyers, coupons and apps and plan lunches based on items that are priced well.

 - Consider shopping for a mix of fresh, frozen and canned produce.
-Frozen or canned (packed in water or juice) vegetables and fruit are a great alternative, are equally nutritious, and often less expensive than fresh options.
+Frozen or canned (packed in water or juice) vegetables and fruit are a great alternative and are equally nutritious and often less expensive than fresh options.

 Pack lunches like a pro

 With meal planning and preparation under your belt, putting it all together is a breeze!
-Here are some tips to consider when packing up school lunches:
+Here are some tips to help your teen pack up school lunches:

 - Use reusable containers, like water bottles, containers, and food wraps.
 Using these items in place of single use alternatives is an environmentally friendly option that also reduces costs in the long term.
 Make sure you choose containers that your kids can open on their own.
 It helps them access their food and also builds their independence and confidence.

-Use an insulated lunch bag and containers.
+- Use an insulated lunch bag and containers.
 Keeping foods at the right temperature (hot or cold) is important to keep food safe to eat.
-For tips on keeping hot food hot and cold food cold, check out Keeping school lunches safe.
+For tips on keeping hot food hot and cold food, check out Keeping school lunches safe.

 For more tips, go to: